AndreaNardinocchi/placemark/README.md

     },
 ```

 Once the user prompts the log in action, their data will be verified by the above 'handler' which will check email and password.
-The below function, instead, will validate whether the user exists by checking that the 'payload' of the variable 'UserCredentialsSpec' (Joi schema).
+The below function, instead, will validate whether the user exists by checking the 'payload' of the variable 'UserCredentialsSpec' (Joi schema).

 ```
  /**